2ndQuadrant/pglogical/README.md

   synchronization.
 This path need to exist and be writable by user running Postgres.

-  Default is empty, which tells PGLogial to use default temporary directory based on environment and operating system settings.
+  Default is empty, which tells PGLogical to use default temporary directory based on environment and operating system settings.

 ## Limitations and restrictions